 Under the Family Medical Leave Act, covered workers can take up to 12 weeks of unpaid leave.
-Under the Massachusetts Medical Leave Act, female employees can take up to 8 weeks of unpaid leave.
+Under the Massachusetts Parental Leave Act, employees can take up to 8 weeks of unpaid leave.
 If you are covered under both laws, you get a maximum of 12 weeks in a 12 month period.

 If you are unable to come back to work due to the serious health condition of your child, see if you can get leave under the FMLA (see Question 2 above).

-Under the MMLA, the leave covers 8 weeks following the birth or adoption of the child.
+Under the MPLA, the leave covers 8 weeks following the birth or adoption of the child.
 Under the FMLA, the leave needs to be close in time to the birth or adoption, and the 12 weeks can be taken all at once, or can be spread out over the year.

 Any employer/employee covered under the FMLA is also covered under the Massachusetts Small Necessities Leave Act (SNLA).
 This Act allows employees to take up to 24 hours of unpaid leave during any 12 month period (in addition to the 12 weeks available under the FMLA).